vcholak/spring-cloud-sentence/README.md

 5. TODO list

-Enable security management for Config server
+- Enable security management for Config server

+- Add API gateway for mobile clients

-WARN: spring-cloud-starter-eureka is deprecated as of Spring Cloud Netflix 1.4.0, please migrate to spring-cloud-starter-netflix-eureka
+- WARN: spring-cloud-starter-eureka is deprecated as of Spring Cloud Netflix 1.4.0, please migrate to spring-cloud-starter-netflix-eureka

-WARN: spring-cloud-starter-eureka-server is deprecated as of Spring Cloud Netflix 1.4.0, please migrate to spring-cloud-starter-netflix-eureka-server
+- WARN: spring-cloud-starter-eureka-server is deprecated as of Spring Cloud Netflix 1.4.0, please migrate to spring-cloud-starter-netflix-eureka-server